• Skip to primary navigation

 Jump to Recipe Print Recipe

-Creamy, thyme-infused mushrooms covered with crispy, buttery bread crumbs and baked until golden brown and bubbly, this Mushroom Gratin brings comfort and warmth to the table.
-It makes a delicious side dish as part of a cozy supper (think roast chicken or pan-seared steak), or this gratin can easily stand on it's own as a vegetarian main, maybe paired with a simple salad or some sautéed greens.
+Creamy, thyme-infused mushrooms covered with melty cheese, crispy bread crumbs and baked until golden brown and bubbly, this luscious Mushroom Gratin brings comfort and warmth to the table.

 Why This Recipe Works